Eric-Cortez/edcGear/README.md

 5 )  Setup your PostgreSQL user, password, database, and make sure it matches your .env file

-6 ) To run the frontend react application...

-  •  Change into the frontend directory `cd edc-gear-starter/react-app/`

-  •  Run `npm install` to install all dependencies from the package.json within the frontend directory

-  •  `npm start` within the frontend directory(edc-gear-starter/react-app) under localhost:3000

-7 ) To setup the backend application...
+6 ) To setup the backend application...

    enter the pipenv shell, migrate your database, seed your database, and run the flask application